 “Ode To Billie Joe,” the number-one hit off Bobbie Gentry’s 1967 album of the same name, is deceptively simple.
 We hear a cascade of fingerpicked chords lifted by the swells and sighs of strings, and then a sultry, smoky voice steeped in the dark sweet tea of the South begins: “It was a third of June, another sleepy dusty Delta day.
 I was out choppin' cotton and my brother was balin' hay.”
 As she gets closer to revealing the bad news, Gentry's voice tightens like a snake on a tree branch as she delivers the famous line: “Billie Joe McAllister jumped off the Tallahatchie Bridge.”

-Bobbie Gentry: Ode to Billie Joe will be published by Bloomsbury Academic's acclaimed 33 1/3 Books series in 2014.
+Bobbie Gentry: Ode to Billie Joe will be published by Bloomsbury Academic's acclaimed 33 1/3 Books series December 4, 2014.

 Forward by Jill Sobule